huzaifah-cyber/threat-hunt-operation-overreach/README.md

 | **Answer** | Reject.
 A detection rule only fires after the action has occurred, so it cannot prevent this class of authorisation failure.
 The alternative is preventive authorisation controls at the gate, requiring independent verification of the requester and target account before allowing the action. |
 | **Time (UTC)** | N/A |

-**Details:** Reject.
-A detection rule only fires after the action has occurred, so it cannot prevent this class of authorisation failure.
-The alternative is preventive authorisation controls at the gate, requiring independent verification of the requester and target account before allowing the action.

 ---

 ### 🚩 Flag 47 — The Forwarding Hunt